Acne treatments: Medical procedures may help clear skin

-Acne treatments aren't a one-size-fits-all commodity.
+Acne treatments aren't one-size-fits-all.
 If prescription creams and antibiotics aren't working for you — or if you can't tolerate the side effects these medications can cause — you might consider acne treatments that can be provided at your doctor's office.

-The acne bacteria can also be killed with pulsed light and heat energy.
-These treatments also shrink oil (sebaceous) glands, which decreases oil production.
-Side effects include temporary redness in the treated areas.
+Acne bacteria can also be killed with pulsed light and heat energy.
+These treatments may also shrink oil (sebaceous) glands, which decreases oil production.
+Side effects may include pain, temporary redness and sensitivity to sunlight.

 See more In-depth